Procedures and Guidelines

 Service and Support of Non-University Property

-ITS does provide supporting documentation for university related services such as dial-up modem access, wireless access, University housing connectivity, and accessing email from off campus.
-This documentation can be obtained in hardcopy from the ITS front desk or on the ITS Web Page.
-ITS will be more than happy to answer questions pertaining specifically to these instructions.
+ITS does provide supporting documentation for university related services such as wireless access, University housing connectivity, and accessing email from off campus.
+This documentation can be obtained on the ITS Web Page.

 Physical Security of Computer Equipment